spatie/vue-tabs-component/README.md

 ### CSS

-You can use the [CSS](docs/resources/tabs-component.css) from the docs as a starting point for your own styling.
+You can use the [CSS](docs/resources/tabs-component.css), as well as the [mobile CSS](docs/resources/tabs-component-mobile-theme.css), from the docs as a starting point for your own styling.
 The output HTML has namespaced classes to target all nodes directly.

 ```html